-1 Predicate: Usage is Required when MSA-2 is not equal to "AA".
+&lt;sup>1 Predicate: Usage is Required when MSA-2 is not equal to "AA".
 There may be multiple repetitions when multiple errors have been discovered.
 Otherwise usage is Not Supported.

-3580 MSH-9 Message Type (MSG) shall have its three components respectively valued to "ACK", "R22" and "ACK".
+MSH-9 Message Type (MSG) shall have its three components respectively valued to "ACK", "R22" and "ACK".

-MSH-21 Message Profile Identifier shall be populated with "LAB-29^IHE".
+MSH-21 Message Profile Identifier shall be populated at minimum with one occurrence of "LAB-29^IHE".